 1. Nicola Harris

 Nicola is the director of the Nedbank Tour de Tuli.
 Over the past 13 years, this annual multi-day mountain bike event has raised more than R18 million for the charity Children in the Wilderness (CITW), enabling more than 16,000 children to discover the magic of Africa’s wilderness areas.

-“That’s the beauty of the Tour de Tuli: It has an unbelievable ability to bring people together into the community”
+“That’s the beauty of the Tour de Tuli: it has an unbelievable ability to bring people into the community”

 Since you joined the Tour de Tuli 10 years ago, how has the Tour changed?